FAIR-by-Design-Methodology/microlearning/resources/index.md

 ---

 <div class="p-3 mb-2 bg-dark text-white">
-    Welcome to the FAIR-by-Design microlearning menu.
-Below are the main stages of the FAIR-by-Design Methodology that will help guide you on your journey of creating FAIR learning materials.
+    <p> Welcome to the FAIR-by-Design microlearning menu. </p>
+    <p>Below are the main stages of the FAIR-by-Design Methodology that will help guide you on your journey of creating FAIR learning materials.</p>
 </div>